 This page is a work in progress.
 There are certain questions that arise naturally in getting to understand how Vajrayana differs from mainstream Buddhism.
 Those questions tend to crop up regularly and this page is an attempt to answer them generically.
 I’ll hopefully expand each question into a page of its own with a link from here.

 Generic answers can only go so far.
 What these FAQ lack is knowledge of who you are and why you might want to know.
 When individuals ask me questions in these categories, I try to respond to the person by phrasing the answer in a way that makes sense to them.
 If something here makes no sense to you, feel free to ask for more specific clarification.

 Seems like Shi-ne and Shamatha are practically the same?

 This is a common question.
-It arises naturally from their apparent similarities: after all, these meditations involve sitting still, calming the mind of chatter, watching the breath…what’s so different?
+It arises naturally from their apparent similarities.
+These meditations involve sitting still, calming the mind of chatter, watching the breath…what’s so different?